graudtV/4sem/02.game/README.md

 ### CLI interface
 Will be implemented on my own engine

+## Installation
+Here will be description how to install it

+## Running game
+Here will be some help how to run it

 ## TODO
 - game model
 - human controllers
 - robot controllers
 - GUI
 - CLI

+## Authors
+Graudt V.